AriellaGoldman/FoodFlip/README.md

 by Ariella Levine (levjam), Louis Petro (petrol), and Elijah Valenciano (elijahv)
 ========
 directory structure:
-root has two files in it and three directories.
-The two files are README.md and general_flow.jpg.
-The three directories are data, mockups, and src. data has two files in it: fake_data.xlsx and raw_data.txt mockups has three files in it: FoodFlipWebsite.jpg, Question_format.jpg, and Questions_search.png src has one file in it: wordpress_description.txt
+root has four files in it and four directories.
+The two files are README.md general_flow.jpg demo-writeup.docx and demo-writeup.pdf.
+The four directories are data, screenshots_and_images, mockups, and src. data has four files in it: QuestionsCategories.html QuestionTags.html fake_data.xlsx and raw_data.txt mockups has three files in it: FoodFlipWebsite.jpg, Question_format.jpg, and Questions_search.png src has one file in it: wordpress_description.txt screenshots_and_images has ten files in it with various obviously-labelled screenshots.

 flow diagram
 This is located in the root directory under "general_flow.jpg".
 The flow diagram describes the general conceptual flow of our project.

+QuestionCategories.html
+This is the Google Visualization Diagram of the categories of questions

+QuestionTags.html
+This is the Google Visualization Diagram for the tags associated with the questions

+raw data
+The raw data is in the "/data" directory.
+Food Flip doesn't utilize raw_data, so it's a really small file.

+screenshots_and_images/
+This directory includes all of the screenshots and images for the project including the header, logo and crowd facing user interface.
+It has screenshots from the data page, groups page, homepage and submissions/questions page.

+src/
+The source folder talks about the details of Wordpress and how we created and structured our website

 mockups
 All mockups are in the "/mockups" directory.
 This includes conceptual screenshots and real screenshots of the current website.